numpy/numpy/doc/source/user/basics.creation.rst

 ===================================================================

 This is the most common case of large array creation.
 The details depend greatly on the format of data on disk.
 This section gives general pointers on how to handle various formats.
+For more detailed examples of IO look at :ref:`How to Read and Write files <user.how-to-io>`.

 Standard Binary Formats
 -----------------------